nehalnova/nehalnova/README.md

-## Hi there Nehal here
+# 💫 Nehal Chaudhary - Creative Technologist | Data Alchemist |
+> "Stylish outside .
+Stats-obsessed inside.
+Art in logic , logic in art. "
+---

+## 🍜 Who am I ?
-B.Tech student at NSUT Delhi & pursuing B.Sc in Data Science at IIT Madras, passionate about crafting impactful user experiences.
+B.Tech student at NSUT Delhi & pursuing B.Sc in Data Science at IIT Madras,I blend **aesthetic sensibilities** with **data-driven logic**, aiming to create tech that not only works—but *feels* right.

-Proficient in MERN STACK, driven to build intuitive and data‑driven solutions let’s innovate together! 🚀
+I'm deeply passionate about:
+- building sleek, intuitive UIs 🌐
+- telling stories through data 📊
+- and adding taste, art, and clarity into every line of code 🎨

+Currently diving deep into the **MERN Stack**, working on projects that bridge **design, intelligence, and impact**.
+Let’s build something *beautifully functional* together. 🚀

+---

 ## 🌐 Socials: